xai-foundation/sentry/README.md

 - **[Operator Desktop](./apps/sentry-client-desktop)**

 ### UI Libraries/Frameworks
-We minimized the usage of UI libraries/framewroks, so most of the shared/not shared components are written without any UI libraries/frameworks.
+We minimized the usage of UI libraries/frameworks, so most of the shared/non-shared components are written without any UI libraries/frameworks.

 ### Duplicated Components
-All components in [web-staking](./apps/web-staking) which are also in [shared ui folder](./packages/ui/src/rebrand) are duplicated because **web-staking** is not integrated to monorepo.
+All components in [web-staking](./apps/web-staking) which are also in [shared ui folder](./packages/ui/src/rebrand) are duplicated because **web-staking** is not integrated into the monorepo.
-So for further updates you need updated both variants of components to avoid merge-conflics or integrate **web-staking** to monorepo.
+Therefore, for further updates, you need to update both versions of the components to avoid merge conflicts or integrate **web-staking** into the monorepo.

 ### Deprecated Components
-Most of the components in [web-staking](./apps/web-staking) which are not in [ui folder](./apps/web-staking/src/app/components/ui) are deprecated and not used in whole or in part.
+Most of the components in [web-staking](./apps/web-staking) which are not in the [ui folder](./apps/web-staking/src/app/components/ui) are deprecated and not used, either in whole or in part..

 ### Shared components
 Next there will be a list of components, in which we will add a comment about whether it is used any ui library/framework or not.